 Information about past conferences here.

 All panels, aside from the final paper panel, operate similar to workshops so that presenters and audience members collaborate.
 As a presenter, you need to prepare for your panel well ahead of time.
 Come prepared with questions for your work in progress, and make these questions relate to the panel topic.
 See the "Presenters" section on what you need to wear and information on how to present if you are a final paper presenter.

 Panels start on the hour, so make sure to arrive well ahead of time.
 Showing up late for your own panel is unprofessional and is rude toward your fellow presenters and audience members.
 When you arrive, find the registraition desk and sign in.
 We will direct you to your panel room and answer any other questions that you may have.
 We plan to post the detailed panel schedule on October 21, so check back with us soon to know what time your panel is.

-If you are presenting in the final paper presentation panel, we suggest that you practice presenting your paper before you attend.
-Do not forget to look up at various points in reading your paper and read your paper out loud multiple times before you attend so that you do not trip over words.
-If you are presenting in any other panel, we also ask that you practice reading your paper portion out loud and come with specific panel-topic-related questions.
-Here is a video on how NOT to present at a conference.
+Because of the professional nature of academic conferencing, we recommend that presenters wear business or business-casual clothing to CompCon.
+If you are presenting in the final paper presentation panel, we also suggest that you practice presenting your paper before you attend.
+Reading your paper out loud multiple times prior to your presentation will build your confidence and ensure you do not trip over words as you read.
+You can also practice engaging with your audience by looking up at various points as you read your paper.
+If you are presenting in any other panel, we also ask that you practice reading your paper portion out loud and come to CompCon with specific panel- and topic-related questions in mind.
+Familiarity with your paper and topic will benefit both you and your audience.